sapegin/social-likes/content/en/index.md

 onGitHub: on GitHub
 archiveContains: Archive contains all you need to use like buttons with chosen options.
 archiveFooter: <a href="http://sapegin.github.com/social-likes/">Social Likes</a> — <a href="https://github.com/sapegin/social-likes">documentation</a>
+contacts: <a href="http://sapegin.ru/contacts">Contact me</a> if you have any questions or <a href="https://github.com/sapegin/social-likes/issues">file an issue</a> on GitHub.